 There are four types of real estate that are commonly known nowadays:

-Nowadays, the real estate businesses cover not only one type of real estate but also combinations of different types of real estate.
+Nowadays, real estate businesses cover not only one type of real estate but also combinations of different types of real estate.
 Thus, giving them more coverage of the potential market in the industry.

 Investing in Real Estate